Isshin-ryū: History

-Bishop claimed he studied under Choki Motobu during the early 1940s in Naha; however, since Shimabuku was only present in Okinawa between 1941–42 and Motobu died in 1944, the "Classical Fighting Arts" article deems it "difficult to understand" how he could have trained with Motobu "in any meaningful way."
+Bishop claimed he studied under Choki Motobu during the early 1940s in Naha.
+However, since Shimabuku was only present in Okinawa between 1941–42 and Motobu died in 1944, the "Classical Fighting Arts" article deems it "difficult to understand" how he could have trained with Motobu "in any meaningful way."
 Bishop further cites Shimabuku having studied for various lengths of time with Chojun Miyagi, Choki Motobu, and Taira Shinken.
 The "Classical Fighting Arts" article claims that local sources list Shimabuku training for two months with Chojun Miyagi.

 Shimabuku opened his first dojo in Konbu village and began teaching in late 1946 after being repatriated from Kyushu.
 Around this time, he adopted the name Tatsuo, or Dragon Man.
 He taught in Tairagawa village and also in Koza City before deciding to teach in his house in about 1948.
 On January 15, 1956, he held a meeting and announced that he was naming his new style of karate Isshin-ryu.
 Shimabuku's number one student, Eiko Kaneshi, was at the meeting and asked Shimabuku, "Why such a funny name?"
 Tatsuo replied, "Because all things begin with one."

 At the age of 50 (c.
 1959) Shimabuku began studying kobudō, the art of traditional Okinawan weapons, under Shinken Taira.
 Kobudō weapons included were the sai, bo, and tonfa.
 He incorporated the kobudō that he had learned from Kyan and Taira into the Isshin-ryu system.

+Tatsuo Shimabukuro retired in 1972.
+His eldest son, Kichiro Shimabuku (b.
+1939), took over administration of the dojo, and inherited leadership of the style upon his father's death in 1975.
+Shortly before his father's death, he moved the dojo back to Kyan Village (present-day Uruma) and renamed the organization the Isshin-Ryu World Karate Association.